 High Level Overview of Requirements

-NML is seeking to appoint an experienced and creative Design Team to progress a package of feasibility studies.
+NML is seeking to appoint an experienced and creative Consultant Team to progress a package of feasibility studies.
 The proposed studies are designed to allow NML to take the next step in its journey to developing, evolving and improving its offer within the Liverpool Waterfront.

-The studies cover a diverse range of buildings with an equally diverse range of current and potential uses – the successful delivery of this commission will be unlocking the full potential of these buildings, considering how they can be developed individually and collectively over a period of time to create the inspiring, enduring and flexible spaces that will allow NML to continue to provide the very best offer.:
+The studies cover a diverse range of buildings with an equally diverse range of current and potential uses – the successful delivery of this commission will be unlocking the full potential of these buildings, considering how they can be developed individually and collectively over a period of time to create the inspiring, enduring and flexible spaces that will allow NML to continue to provide the very best offer.

 The Museum of Liverpool